drio/caddy-saml-sso/README.md

 A caddy module that provides SSO via SAML.
 For the SAML implementation we use [this](https://github.com/crewjam/saml) wonderful library.

+Just write your app behind Caddy with the module enabled and Caddy will proxy the request to your app only if the user has a valid SAML session.

 When enabling this module on your routes, if the SAML flow is successful, you will have all the SAML attributes in the header so your application can access them.

+## Process to use it.

+1. We want the caddy server with this module enabled (see build).
+2. Use the .env.dev to setup the details of your SAML idp.
+3. Run caddy using the Caddyfile as a reference.
+Test the root path to make sure all works correctly.

+You also can run all this within docker: one container for Caddy another one for your application.
+See [docker-compose.yml](docker-compose.yml) for more details.

 ## Build